Greatartz/frontend/README.md

 first make sure about adding some values to vercel enviroment!!

+### important-1 - NEXT_PUBLIC_iPREGISTRY

+This tool is used for getting country code you can create your free account and get your key from : https://dashboard.ipregistry.co/

+### important-2 - NEXT_PUBLIC_PRODUCT_B_NAME , NEXT_PUBLIC_PRODUCT_A_NAME

+the name of 2 products from stripe dashboard for developed and undeveloped countries.

 ### 1 - NEXT_PUBLIC_API_URL

     for stapi Note: remove last slash while adding the value example: